BillyWalkerrr/BillyWalkerrr/README.md

 As a student at Binghamton University, I'm navigating through a Bachelor of Arts in Statistics, anticipating graduation in May 2025.
 This academic journey complements my position as a Player Participation Data Collector at Pro Football Focus, where I harness data collection skills by meticulously analyzing college football gameplay and inputting data into PFF's unique data collection software.
 My education, professional pursuits, and passion coalesce, propelling me toward a future in sports data analytics.

-Coursework that I have taken:
+🧑‍🎓 Coursework that I have taken:
 * [Data Vizualization](https://public.tableau.com/app/profile/william.walker5552/vizzes)
+* Text Analysis
+* Scientific Computing
+* Probability Theory
+* Linear Algebra
+* Intro to Statistical Learning
+* Data & Society
+* Coding in Action
+* Calculus 1-3
+* Ordinary Differetal Equations
+*

 📫 How to reach me: